Destiny 2: The Edge of Fate: Plot

-To protect the singularity and hold Kepler together, Lodi and the Aionians help the Guardian to locate four strangelets that they can use to stablize the singularity.
+To protect the singularity and hold Kepler together, Lodi and the Aionians help the Guardian to locate four strangelets that they can use to stabilize the singularity.
 The Guardian learns that there are two major factions on the planetoid that seek the singularity—one is the House of Exile, an Eliksni house headed by the Archon Levaszk, who worship the singularity as the "Giver", while the other is the Nessian Schism Vex under the command of Golden Age scientist Maya Sundaresh, who had become their Conductor using the Echo of Command, and who seeks to take the power of the Nine through the singularity to try to restore her own Golden Age.
 Orin also arrives, using her knowledge from being the Emissary to try to explain the Nine's plans, as well as the Drifter, who recognizes that the Haul he has been towing around the Solar System for centuries for Gambit at the Nine's behest may be needed.
 Lodi appears to have been chosen by the Nine as their next Emissary, and in revealing some of the truth to him, he learns that the Nine have purposely brought everyone to Kepler at this exact time for yet-known reasons.
 This includes Warlock Vanguard Ikora Rey, who Lodi reveals had been one of his co-workers at the DEO named Dr. Nella Davis, but had been killed when her car was hit by a train sent by the Nine such that her body would be found where it was to be resurrected as a Lightbearer.

 After locating and securing all four strangelets, the Nine speak to the Guardian through Orin and Lodi, recognizing that the fate of the Solar System hangs in the balance and choosing the Guardian to be their weapon to stop both Levaszk and Maya, though they find III, the member of the Nine associated with Earth, to not respond.
 The Guardian fights their way to the singularity, discovering that it is a stable black hole created by the death of III, pulled into this universe from its own by Maya using the Echo of Command.
 Levaszk wants to speed up the collapse of the black hole, but the Guardian is able to defeat him before he can implement his plan.
 With the route to the singularity secured, Drifter sends the Haul into it, which briefly revives III.
 III, speaking through Lodi, warns that it will die again, and that may trigger a chain reaction that will consume the Solar System and render all life extinct.
 As it communicates to the Guardian, Maya attempts to draw III's power for her own, but cannot complete the transfer in time.
 III dies again, making the singularity inert and neutralizing the threat to Kepler and all of the Solar System, while Maya flees.
 Lodi accepts the role as the next Emissary of the Nine, recognizing that III's death will create a power vacuum among the Nine.